rishabhdubey5/First/README.md

-# First
+# Python
-This project is consist of the basics of python programming.
+This project is consist of the basics fundamentals of python programming.